agallais/MPRO_metaheuristics/README.md

 Idea of the first heuristic :

 Looking in the non-covered vertices.
 Pick one at random.
-Place a captor, then try to link the captor to the origin of the graph
+Place a captor, then try to link the captor to the origin of the graph.
+Stop when all vertices are covered